 6. Send consistently

-Consistency is another important factor for improving reader engagement with your email campaigns.
+Consistency is another important factor for improving engagement of your email campaigns.
 Finding the right timing and frequency increases the likelihood that contacts will open and click on your emails by:

-Finding the right time of day or day of the week to send emails may take some testing — every audience is different.
+Finding the best time to send emails may take some testing — every audience is different.
 But it will pay off in the end.

-Brevo’s Send Time Optimization feature eliminates any guesswork by choosing the right time based on previous engagement data.
-It’s available on our Business plan.
+Brevo’s send time optimization feature eliminates any guesswork by choosing the right time based on previous engagement data.
+It’ll analyze engagement patterns and send emails when your contacts are most likely to check their inbox.

-7. Avoid spam words and triggers in email content
+7. Avoid spam trigger words in email content

 8. Take special care with subject lines